Workday Training Coordinator

 I also customize keyboard shortcuts to speed my workflow.
 Inserting media, calling-up the library, reviewing the project, are tasks completed more quickly in every project.

-I have used Articulate for many projects.
-At the time I switched, Articulate also offered a deck format, but I could not edit cursor position or add cursor emphasis like I can using ActivePresenter (yellow highlights, concentric click rings, ease-in/out cursor speed).
+I can use different authoring tools and use Articulate for many projects.
+While Articulate offered the deck format, I also needed to edit cursor position or add cursor emphasis, which Articulate could not do, and used ActivePresenter (yellow highlights, concentric click rings, ease-in/out cursor speed).
 When ready for the next step, video editing, I export the project to MP4 format.

 Why I create a separate audio track